Interntional Business and Development Studies Courses

 Professor: ISAKA Naoto

 The aim of this course is to provide students with knowledge of international financial management.
-Topics covered include net present value, the capital asset pricing model, cost of capital, international investments, and international corporate finance.
+Topics covered include net present value, the capital asset pricing model, cost of capital, and international investments.
 There will be computer exercises with financial data.
-Students are required to apply these concepts to real-world situations in the international context through quantitative analysis or case studies.
+Students are required to apply these concepts to real-world situations in the international context through quantitative analysis.

 BD513 Marketing Management